AI

 • Main model: handles your prompts and code edits.
 Pick the smartest model your budget allows.

 • Weak model: writes commit messages, summarises history.
-Cheap is fine. claude-haiku-4-5, gpt-5-mini, gemini-2.5-flash are all good picks.
+Cheap is fine. claude-haiku-4-5, gpt-5-mini, gemini-2.5-flash.

 • Editor model: in architect mode, applies the planner’s instructions to files.
 Pick a model strong at structured output.